Security Council Members: Duties and Principles

 All Security Council members are paid $5k in ARB per month and they are expected to fulfil the following responsibilities:

-- Be (Proactively) Engaged: with all other Security Council members when an action is necessary, and participate in security drills and flag day events organised by the Arbitrum Foundation
+• Be Proactively Engaged: Collaborate with fellow Security Council members when action is needed, and participate in security drills and flag day events organized by the Arbitrum Foundation.

-- Have Good Communication: Work with the Foundation to actively communicate the need for emergency and non-emergency actions when an issue is detected, and provide follow ups accordingly
+• Communicate Effectively: Coordinate with the Foundation to clearly communicate the need for emergency and non-emergency actions, and provide timely follow-ups.

-- Be Responsible: Document all actions and publish a transparency report after the emergency actions are completed, and maintain confidentiality of critical vulnerabilities and other sensitive information until the transparency report is published
+• Act Responsibly: Document all actions, publish a transparency report after emergency actions are taken, and protect confidential information until that report is released.

-The character features above should be considered when casting your vote.
-After all, it is up to the Arbitrum community to vote for candidates who will will participate as a member in the Security Council member.
-It is critical to pick members who will act in good faith, think critically and independently, and perform their duties as a council member.
+The characteristics above should be considered when casting your vote.
+After all, it is up to the Arbitrum community to vote for candidates who will participate as a member in the Security Council member.
+It is critical to pick members who will act in good faith, think critically and independently, and perform their duties.
 A final judgement is not always about technical prowess, but willingness to take up the role and actively participate.

 Security Council Member Accountability